khongten001/tidykit-fp/docs/TidyKit.Request.Simple.md

 2. Always check StatusCode before accessing response data
 3. Use TryGet/TryPost for better error handling
 4. Set appropriate timeouts for your use case
-5. Use the builder pattern for complex requests
+5. Take advantage of the fluent interface for complex requests
-6. Take advantage of the fluent interface for better readability
+6. Let the code read like natural language descriptions